mattermost/mattermost-developer-documentation/site/content/contribute/more-info/mobile/e2e.md

 ### File Structure

-The folder structure is mostly based on the {{< newtabref href="https://github.com/wix/Detox/blob/master/docs/Guide.Jest.md" title="Detox scaffold" >}}, which was created on the initial run.
-The folders and files are:
+The folder structure is as follows:
 ```
 |-- detox
   |-- e2e